 FIND OUT MORE

 Spring is a brilliant time to explore Scotland’s islands, offering a pleasant respite for the much busier summer months.
-But they also fantastic destinations to visit in autumn and winter.
+But they also have fantastic destinations to visit in autumn and winter.
 Take a look at more island hopping holidays for more inspiration.